Term 1 in the year before starting school

 Go along to the transition sessions that the school is running, as well as any extended orientation activities that have been arranged for your child.

-First few weeks after starting school
+First few weeks at school

-- a visual timetable
+- a visual support, like a visual timetable

-- Social Stories™ about starting school
+- social stories about starting school

 - occupational therapy to build independence with shoes, clothing, lunch boxes, school bags and so on

-- a buddy to support him at school
+- a buddy for support at school

 Settling in at school and doing well